maxp2/MOPLib/documentation.md

         -   This is typically, DEVICE, PKG_TYPE, PART_NUMBER, REFDES
         -   Note: For some reason, properties can only be moved if they don't contain the default value

+# BOM Exporters

+## Siemens

+A template to dump most of the useful design info within a design was developed.
+Grouping and deduplicatation during the export is based on the primary and secondary key settings.
+Primary keys will result in separate BOM lines and the grouping will be done based on the secondary key (2x nested loop implementation).
+For example, Reference designators are often a secondary key but, to force the export of parts without annotated reference designators, the CAD database ID was set to a primary key.

 # Verification Flows

 -   PADS example project holds all newly developed symbols